v4n00/quick-send-to-gpt/README.md

-# Highlight to fast ChatGPT
+# Highlight to ChatGPT Quiz

-Get multiple choice quiz responses from ChatGPT by selecting text on any webpage and right clicking to prompt ChatGPT.
+Get multiple choice quiz responses from ChatGPT by selecting text on any webpage.

 ## Requirements